The PE Podcast

 But I want to let you know that I have not abandoned PE.
 Not at all.
 Those of you who are longtime readers will know that PE is my life.
 It is what I’ll be doing for the rest of my life, and I’ve just been taking this temporary time out to work on personal things, personal issues, which I look forward to sharing more in time to come.
 I want you to know that I’m here to stay and I’m not going anywhere. :)

 Thank you for your positive reviews on Tunes — reading them has really inspired me.
 In fact, I was thinking what new content to produce — Should write a new article?
 Create a new podcast?
-Or create a new video? — and reading all your podcast reviews have inspired me to return to the podcast and talk to you guys again.
+Or create a new video? — and reading all your podcast reviews has inspired me to return to the podcast and talk to you guys again.

 Today’s Episode: Nobody Loves Me